-Healing codependency takes time to develop roots just like plants.
-Codependency doesn't exist only in families where there is substance use disorder.
+Healing from codependency takes time to develop roots just like plants.
+Codependency doesn’t exist only in families where there is substance use disorder.
 This unhealthy conditioning can occur in any family, love or work relationship.
 It is almost always present, however, in families, or relationships, where substance or alcohol use is a problem.

 It’s natural to want to help, but helping loved ones who are unwilling to help themselves makes for enmeshed relationships.
 They become a merry-go-round of dysfunction.